gitesei/willard-chandler/README.md

-# Willard-Chandler Instantaneus Interface Calculator
+# Willard-Chandler Instantaneous Interface Calculator
 Python-based tool to calculate instantaneous interfaces and concentration/orientation profiles from molecular simulation trajectories in slab geometry.

 The method is described by A.P.
 Willard and D. Chandler in [_Instantaneous Liquid Interfaces_](https://pubs.acs.org/doi/10.1021/jp909219k).
 The algorithm is an adaptation of parts of the [`pytim` code](https://github.com/Marcello-Sega/pytim) by M. Sega.